Professional practice

 During pupillage, Akash assisted in a number of cases in the energy and natural resources sector, including a dispute over an oil pipeline and a civil fraud case in the energy and natural resources sector.

-Instructed (led by Iain Quirk KC) in a cross-border insurance dispute [Assicurazioni Generali SPA v Futamura Mexico SA De CV and Futamura Chemical UK Limited].
+Acted (led by Iain Quirk KC) in cross-border proceedings brought by Generali concerning a policy of property insurance, involving jurisdictional issues [Assicurazioni Generali SPA v Futamura Mexico SA De CV and Futamura Chemical UK Limited].

 During pupillage, Akash assisted on a number of insurance-related matters, including:

-Acting (led by John Wardell KC and David Scorey KC) in MTIC fraud proceedings in the Tax Tribunal [E Buyer UK Limited v HMRC].
+Acted (led by John Wardell KC and David Scorey KC) in MTIC fraud proceedings in the Tax Tribunal, resulting in a rare award barring HMRC from further participation in the appeal [Ebuyer (UK) Ltd v HMRC [2023] UKFTT 611 (TC)].

 Akash has experience advising on complex claims in unjust enrichment, including the identification of causes of action, quantification and the ouster of claims by statutory remedies.